 Pregnant women should not take pomegranate extract because it may contain fruit rind.
 The juice, however, is considered safe.

-ACE inhibitors -- These types of drugs are used to control high blood pressure and to treat heart failure and prevent kidney damage in people with diabetes.
-Pomegranate juice is believed to have some of the same effects as ACE inhibitors and could make the drug too strong.
+ACE inhibitors.
+These types of drugs are used to control high blood pressure and to treat heart failure and prevent kidney damage in people with diabetes.
+Scientists believe pomegranate juice has some of the same effects as ACE inhibitors and could make the drug too strong.
 ACE inhibitors include:

 - Benazepril (Lotensin)